alexandertrefz/essence/packages/vscode-extension/DEVELOPMENT.md

 The Test Explorer has no extension-host harness either.
-Everything it DECIDES is `testModel.ts` — folding a batch, merging a narrowed one, building the tree, what a failure says, what to mark — and `tests/testModel.spec.ts` covers that without VS Code; `testView.js` is the half that calls the API, and it decides nothing.
-So a release is checked by hand, in the Extension Development Host, over a workspace holding at least two files that write `tests { … }`, one of which imports the other, plus a `suite`, a `tagged`, a `skipped "reason"` and a `focused`:
+Everything it DECIDES is `testModel.ts` — folding a batch, merging a narrowed one, building the tree, what a failure says, what to mark — and `tests/testModel.spec.ts` covers that without VS Code. `testView.js` is the half that calls the API, and `tests/testView.spec.ts` drives it against `tests/vscodeStub.ts`, a stand-in for the API that records every call: which item was created, which run was ended, what was drawn on which editor.
+What a stand-in cannot say is whether VS Code agrees with it, so a release is still checked by hand, in the Extension Development Host, over a workspace holding at least two files that write `tests { … }`, one of which imports the other, plus a `suite`, a `tagged`, a `skipped "reason"` and a `focused`:

 - The Testing view fills in on its own, without anything being run: files, then suites, then tests, each on its own line, in the order they were written.
 A